Giratena/Captured-Als-To-Romeria-Translation/README.md

 1. You can open the .csv files in any text editor, but I recommend using VSCode for easy editing.
 2. If you're using Vscode, be sure to install a csv table editor plugin fron the side bar.
 You'll thank me later!
-**PLEASE DO NOT OVERWRITE ANY EXISTING TEXT IN THE .XLSX FILES, ONLY ADD!**
 3. Create a pull request with your fork.
 I will see it and merge it with the translation!